wishdasher/sketchmoji/README.md

 export FLASK_APP=src/basicserver.py

-and then to run the server use flask un
+and then to run the server use

+flask run

+Once the server is running the interface in the file index.html will call it and be able to classify the sketches